MBA Alternatives: Most Popular Business Books

 Ibram X. Kendi

-The first line of defense against racism is to identify it and describe it.
+The first line of defense against racism is identifying and describing it.
 Kendi’s bestselling nonfiction goes one step further, using ethics, history, law, and science to define and identify not only racism but anti-racism: a philosophy which takes action towards a more just and equitable society.

 Inclusify: The Power of Uniqueness and Belonging to Build Innovative Teams